-Vitamin D Foods: A Guide to Elevating Your Vitamin D Intake
+Vitamin D Foods: Delicious Recipes to Boost Your Health

 Vitamin D Food Chart

-The chart below shows a range of popular foods in terms of vitamin D (per calorie) vs vitamin D (per serve).
-Foods towards the right will provide more vitamin D per calorie, while the foods towards the top will provide more vitamin D in the serving sizes we typically eat them.
+The chart below shows a range of popular foods in terms of vitamin D (per serving) vs. vitamin D (per calorie).
+Foods towards the top provide more vitamin D per calorie, while the foods towards the left provide more vitamin D in the serving sizes we typically eat.

 Vitamin D Rich Foods (Per Serving)